Ignition Interlock Driver License (IIL)

 How to apply for an IIL

-1. Install an ignition interlock device in the vehicles you drive.
-The installer will send us proof the devices have been installed.
+1. Install an ignition interlock device in your vehicle.
+The installer will send us proof of installation.

 2. Get proof of financial responsibility, such as a Certificate of Insurance (SR-22).
 A car insurance agent can help you with this.